waynegramlich/Fab/docs/FabNodes.md

 * *OperationIndex* (int):
   An index for the current operation being performed for a mount.

-This class is for interal use only:
+This class is for internal use only:

 ## <a name="fabnodes--fab-steps"></a>4 Class Fab_Steps: